 The UAS is controlled from the ground control station through C-Band LOS data link and Ku-band SATCOM.
 The power-plant consists of a heavily modified Rotax 914 turbo engine, providing a maximum airspeed of 120k.
 The maximum altitude the UAS can reach is 25,000ft.

 The Hermes 900 is an advanced multi-role MALE unmanned aircraft system manufactured by Elbit Systems.
 The UAS is used in persistent intelligence, surveillance, target acquisition and reconnaissance (ISTAR) missions.

 The Hermes 900 completed its maiden flight in December 2009.
 It can endure airborne for a maximum of 36 hours.
 It is in service with the Israeli Air Force (IAF), Chilean Air Force, Colombian Air Force, and Mexican Federal Police.

-The UAS can support multiple payload configurations such as EO/IR/Laser Designator, SAR/ground moving target indicating (GMTI) & maritime patrol radar, COMINT, COMMJAM, ELINT, and electronic warfare (EW), hyper-spectral systems, communications relay, wide area surveillance and mapping payloads.
-It is controlled from Hermes ground control system (GCS) and can fly at a maximum altitude of 30,000ft.
+The UAS can support multiple payload configurations such as EO/IR/Laser Designator, SAR/ground moving target indicating (GMTI) & maritime patrol radar, COMINT, COMMJAM, ELINT, and electronic warfare (EW), hyperspectral systems, communications relay, wide-area surveillance and mapping payloads.
+It is controlled from the Hermes ground control system (GCS) and can fly at a maximum altitude of 30,000ft.

-The Block 40 versions integrate multi-platform MP-RTIP active electronically scanned array (AESA) radar, Synthetic Aperture Radar (SAR) and Ground Moving Target Indicator (GMTI).
-The UAV employs Wideband Ku SATCOM and line-of-sight to communicate with the ground station.
+The Block 40 versions integrate multi-platform MP-RTIP active electronically scanned array (AESA) radar, synthetic aperture radar (SAR) and ground moving target indicator (GMTI).
+The UAV employs Wideband Ku SATCOM and LOS to communicate with the ground station.